Targeting rules overview

 in the United States of America (US DMA regions).

-Known behaviour: Some duplicate and obsolete regions are still available in our system, prefixed with (DO NOT USE), so Pulse can display them in campaigns, targeting templates, inventory simulations, and campaign simulations where they were previously used, and also make them available for reporting purposes.
+Known behavior: Some duplicate and obsolete regions are still available in our system, prefixed with (DO NOT USE), so Pulse can display them in campaigns, targeting templates, inventory simulations, and campaign simulations where they were previously used, and also make them available for reporting purposes.

 Note: Metro area targeting is not enabled by default.
 Please contact your Account Manager if you want to use this feature.